Print Page | Contact Us | Report Abuse | Sign In | Register

 History of the Award

 The Outstanding Tutor Award was established in 1995 by CRLA’s International Tutor Training Program Certification (ITTPC) committee, and was renamed the "Rick Sheets Outstanding Tutor Award" in 2016.
-This award is given annually to one peer tutor from any one of our 1200+ certified tutor training programs.
-It honors the work of undergraduate student tutors who contribute much to the academic success of their peers and motivate and inspire others through their dedication and passion for their work.
+This award honors undergraduate peer tutors from CRLA-certified programs who demonstrate excellence, leadership, and commitment to student success.

-• Be an undergraduate student at the time of nomination with at least 3.0 GPA,
+• Be an undergraduate student with a minimum 3.0 GPA

-• Currently serve as a tutor in a CRLA ITTPC-certified program,
+• Serve as a tutor in a CRLA ITTPC-certified program

-• Have a strong history of development and success as a tutor.
+• Demonstrate a strong pattern of growth and success as a tutor

 • A plaque and $250 honorarium